Crypto Taxes in South Africa 2026 – SARS Reporting Guide

 Capital Gains Tax (CGT) Rates

-For capital nature disposals:
+For capital nature investors:

-- Annual exclusion of R40,000 on capital gains
+- Annual exclusion of R40,000 on capital gains – gains below this are tax-free

-- For companies: 80% inclusion rate applies
+- Companies get hit harder: 80% inclusion rate

 Taxable Events in South Africa